Vernoxvernax/PyAnimeList-Shuffle/README.md

 # PyAnimeList-Shuffle
-MyAnimeList shuffle script using python

-#### This is my **first** python project, ever.
-The code is a joke, but I tried my best.
+The code is a joke, but it does what I want.

-As you can see in the gif below, this projects relies heavily on [Jikan](https://jikan.moe/), an unofficial MyAnimeList API.
+This projects heavily relies on [Jikan](https://jikan.moe/), an unofficial MyAnimeList API.
-To prevent spam requests, every page (300 elements of your list) is fetched no sooner that 6 seconds after the other.

 ![](https://github.com/Vernoxvernax/PyAnimeList-Shuffle/blob/main/fdsfds.gif?raw=true)

+## The Code:
+Jikan provides great detailed json files, featuring all the details you could want.
+To fight people, making their own database, using that data, MyAnimeList itself limits it to one request every 4 seconds.
+Unfortunately, those json files are also limited to 300 entries, so for bigger lists, one will have to send multiple requests until the end has been found.
+The Jikan API also has only very little possibilities to filter the requests.
+Due to all this, the script fetches every page and then applies given filters, such as genre, watching status, etc. locally.
+Currently there is no feature to save any requests, but if there is demand for it, I could work on it.

+## To-Do:
+* Look into Telegram API (this would be sick, holy fuck)
+* Cache requests (ask for deletion on script startup or smth.)

+___
-You might ask yourself: Why not use the [Spin.moe](https://spin.moe/).
+You might ask yourself: why not use this great [Spin.moe](https://spin.moe/) app instead?
-Well even though it's a lot easier to use, it doesn't support filtering genres so that's why this exists.
+Well even though it's a lot easier to use, it doesn't support filtering genres so why.
+___

+##### This is my **first** python project, ever.